Quality control

 Incomplete or incorrect statistics might indicate you haven't yet provided the information needed to properly assign data to animals.
 In this case you might see values of 0 or not set, like this:

 • Check for duplicates.
 In some cases, the presence of duplicates in the imported data can indicate mistakes in mapping IDs and timestamps or problems in the original data file.
-Solution: Filter your data for duplicate records.
+Solution: Use the duplicate filter to search for and flag duplicate records, and reimport incorrectly mapped values if needed.

 • Check out the data in another program.
-If you commonly use R, ArcGIS or other programs for working with animal tracking data, check out your imported data there to make sure it looks and works as expected.
-You can do this by downloading the data or using the R package move or Movebank's REST API.
+Check out your imported data in other software programs that you commonly use, to make sure it behaves as expected.
+You can do this by downloading the data or accessing through the REST API.

-See below for detailed instructions to add deployments and missing species, fix incorrect deployments, and fix incorrectly mapped values.
+See below for detailed instructions to add deployments and missing species, fix incorrect deployments, flag outliers, and fix incorrectly mapped values.

-If the statistics in your Study Details say you have 0 deployments, this means any data you have imported are not associated with animals, so they will not be visible by default from the Tracking Data Map.
+If the statistics in your Study Details say you have 0 deployments, this means any data you have imported are not associated with animals.
 By associating tags with animals using deployments, you define which data represent actual animal movements and behavior.
 Read more.

-There are four ways to add deployments and other reference data to your study:
+There are four ways to add and update deployments and other reference data in your study:

-• You can set deployments for many tags or animals by uploading a reference data file.
+• You can add reference data for many tags or animals by uploading a reference data file.

 • If you have only a few animals or tags, you may find it easier to use the Deployment Manager.

-• You can also edit animals or tags directly from the Studies Page.
+• You can also edit reference data directly from the Studies Page.

 Add missing species

-View a video tutorial illustrating how to assign missing taxa.
+Watch our video tutorial to learn how to assign missing taxa.

 If the statistics in your Study Details say the taxa is not set, this means that you have not created animals in the study or that the animals have no taxon assigned.